enkelmedia/NewsletterStudio-Documentation/content/package/4.0.0/concepts/transactionals.md

 description: Documentation about Transactional Emails with Newsletter Studio for Umbraco
 ---
 # Transactional Emails
-With the support for Transactional Emails implementors can use our email editor for all kinds of emails that the site needs to send, that could be a "sign up confirmation", "forgot password" or a receipt from a webshop.
+With the support for Transactional Emails implementers can use our email editor for all kinds of emails that the site needs to send, that could be a "sign up confirmation", "forgot password" or a receipt from a webshop.

 ![Screenshot of the Transactional Emails](/media/transactional-list.png?width=1380&quality=100)